 When whitewater rafting and kayaking Idaho’s Main Salmon River with Wet Planet, the awesome beauty of its rugged canyons will surely move you.
 Tucked away, in the shade of ponderosa pines, backed against walls of granite, engraved and painted on massive boulders, you will find traces of others who shared in that wondrous enchantment for centuries.
 Rustic homesteads, hand-carved rock inscriptions, riverside catwalks, and ancient pictographs adorn these riverbanks: remnants of the few hardy (or crazy) enough to call this wild place home.
+You can call this place home for a week on our Idaho whitewater rafting trips.

 This is Steps and Strokes: People and Stories of Idaho’s Main Salmon River.
 The stories we share in this blog series are just a snippet of the history and lore the canyon holds within its walls.
 Tucked in the middle of the 2.3 million acres of protected wilderness, the campsites we stay at on our 80-mile trip are virtually unreachable without rafts or kayaks.
 Sometime in the middle of the 6-day journey you’ll look out at the landscape and feel a surprisingly deep connection to the pioneers we profile in the coming blog posts.